changesets/changesets/docs/adding-a-changeset.md

 The message you typed can now be found in the `changes.md` file.
 If you want to expand on it, you can write as much markdown as you want, which will all be added to the the changelog on publish.

+While not every changeset is going to need a huge amount of detail, a good idea of what should be in a changeset is:

+- WHAT the change is
+- WHY the change was made
+- HOW a consumer should update their code

 4. Once you are happy with the changeset message, commit the .changeset files to your branch.

 ## Tips on adding changesets